SET001/doittest/README.md

 - error handling
 - move credentials to env file
 - use volume to store database file on host-machine
-- bulk methods for import
+- use bulk methods for import
+- use eslint